lironui/SAR_WAKE/README.md

 ### 3. Wind farm location file

-A YAML file (`wind_farms.yml`) is required to provide the geographic coordinates of each wind farm.
+The YAML file (`wind_farms.yml`) is required to provide the geographic coordinates of each wind farm.

 Example structure: